 To preface, what follows may be seen as a small critique on: Personhood.
 But first, one needs to unavoidably concur that God: the One; the All; the Monad; the No-Thing of Potential, possesses distinction and self-awareness; this is arguably the very essence of Personhood.
-Now, with this distinction, this Archetypical Person is undoubtedly set in “opposition” to its rarefied environment, but one still cannot identify this “opposition” as a good or a bad thing, as this thought experiment is far too close to the Source of Differentiation to have enough tangible distinction on hand for comparative use.
+Now, with this differential, this Archetypical Person is undoubtedly set in distinction to its rarefied environment, but one still cannot identify this distinction as a good or a bad thing, as this thought experiment is far too close to the Source of Differentiation to have enough tangibility on hand for comparative use.
 This “Monadic-God-Person”, if you will, could be seen analogously to the state in physics called: Compression.
 Compression in its fundamental operation cannot necessarily be identified as either a good or a bad thing, it’s simply an unavoidable structure that inevitably affekts something else.

-Within the triumph of the Sovereign-Indivisible-God-Person, Mankind was born absolutely radiant in Kind.
-And yet, as we now look at today’s ever-morphing, schizophrenic notion of the subjectively independent person(a), we emphatically argue that this solely independent, utterly unique, self-subjected person(a)– one who literally personifies the current “manu-fractured” state of society– is a malicious distortion of the Indivisible Sovereignty that manifests as the personifying Image (i.e., Mankind).
+Within the triumph of the Sovereign, Indivisible (yet differentiated) God-Person, Mankind was born absolutely radiant in Kind.
+And yet, as we now look at today’s ever-morphing, schizophrenic notion of the subjectively independent person(a), we emphatically argue that this solely independent, utterly unique, self-subjected person(a)– one who literally personifies the current “manu-fractured” state of society– is a malicious distortion of the Indivisible Sovereignty that manifested, or differentiated, into the personifying Image (i.e., Mankind).
 As Mankind is (at the very least) a unified “cosmic organism” of indivisible uniqueness.

-Now, the subjectively unique persona of today is undoubtedly set in distinct opposition to its environment.
-Because of this, I will not subjectively say, “I am a person”.
+Now, today’s subjective attempt to manufacture an utterly unique person(a) within each individual is undoubtedly set in distinct opposition to its overall environment.
+Because of this, I will not subjectively say, “I am an incomparable person”.
 I objectively say, “I am Sovereign, yet Indivisible (just like you), being in-divide-able from Mankind”.
 I’m not solely unique unto myself in Fabric or Essence, even though I possess individuality, I’m still fundamentally inseparable from the Sovereign Whole.
-Put another way: She is a Sovereign Indivisible Woman, not solely unique unto herself, but equally radiant in Kind.
-We are not dissociable “personas” unto our subjective-selves, We are of One indivisible “Person”, cosmically interacting within the subtleties of profound depth.
+Put another way: She is a Sovereign Indivisible Woman, not solely unique unto herself in totality, but equally radiant in Kind.
+We are not dissociable “persons” unto our subjective-selves, We are of One indivisible, yet differentiated, “Person”, cosmically interacting within the subtleties of profound depth.

-With that, today’s notion of “personhood”, being seen as a closed system of subjective and abstract uniqueness (i.e., in the sense of Augustine’s God in opposition to Himself; the assumption that Man is in a quasi-negative state of opposition to His environment; or in the now trans-national “corporate person”), is a total assault against what can only be described as the Divine; the Sovereign.
-We ask, are we Sacred Souls inseparably birthed in indivisible Oneness, or are we masked actors, being tasked with the babbling personas of malnourished malevolence?
+With that, today’s notion of “personhood”, being seen as a closed system of subjective and abstract uniqueness (e.g., in the sense of Augustine’s God in opposition to Himself; the assumption that Man is in a quasi-negative, post-modern state of opposition to His environment; or in the now trans-national “corporate person”) is a total assault against what can only be described as the Divine; the Sovereign; the Unified Differentiation.
+We ask, are we Sacred Souls inseparably birthed in indivisible Oneness, or are we masked actors, being tasked with the babbling oppositions of malnourished malevolence?